Whatever you are writing, you are in e-publishing

 It might be time to do some research about finding a narrator for an audiobook version of a title or pitching an article to a popular blog.

 There is always a new blog post in draft, so it needs to be finished and published.

-After that, hunting for a new affiliate marketing opportunity to bring in a bit more income from the blog.
+After that, hunting for a new affiliate marketing opportunity to bring in a bit more passive income from the blog.

 Check the overnight Kindle sales, but look for new publishing programs that are popping up every day.

 Read a few blog posts to get fresh ideas, and if one is worthwhile, see if you can use it.

 Go out for a walk, and maybe stop for a coffee.
 But take some photos to use in the new blog post.